Altinity/altinityknowledgebase/content/en/altinity-kb-queries-and-syntax/time-zones.md

 ---
 Important things to know:

-1. DateTime inside clickhouse is actually UNIX timestamp always, i.e. number of seconds since 1970-01-01 00:00:00 GMT.
+1. DateTime inside ClickHouse® is actually UNIX timestamp always, i.e. number of seconds since 1970-01-01 00:00:00 GMT.
 2. Conversion from that UNIX timestamp to a human-readable form and reverse can happen on the client (for native clients) and on the server (for HTTP clients, and for some type of queries, like `toString(ts)`)
 3. Depending on the place where that conversion happened rules of different timezones may be applied.
 4. You can check server timezone using `SELECT timezone()`